Important info regarding our COVID-19 response

 - Before any in-person appointments (as permitted), visitors must answer screening questions, and where in-person appointments are permitted, our sales associates have been instructed on social distancing practices.

 - We have posted sales center and community entrance signs with health assessment questions and instructions for construction and permitted visitors.

-- Additional signage with social distancing practices has been installed at our corporate and division offices, and temperature checks have begun to be implemented as a trial at select locations.
+- Additional signage with social distancing practices has been installed at our corporate and division offices, and temperature checks are in place at office entrances.

 - Construction teams working in an open-air environment have been instructed on social distancing.
 Guidelines for adapting to new safety challenges are being posted at every job site and additional hand wash stations have been added.

 - We are challenging our construction vendors to donate extra masks and eyewear to health care agencies (without compromising safety of employees).

 - We have enabled most employees to work from home and instructed those with on-site essential jobs to stay home if they experience symptoms or have been in contact with anyone diagnosed with or exhibiting symptoms of COVID-19.

 - For any on-site essential job, we have limited the number of employees who can occupy a building at a given time.